September 26, 2022

 He was on his phone (as per usual), this time dealing with a crisis back in Italy.
 We tried to have a quick conversation while he was on hold, but I didn’t catch where he stayed last night or even where he had a reservation for tonight.

 He was all worked up and agitated about an issue with the water pipes in his new apartment back in Rome.
-So not only was he having to endure a crummy day out here on the Camino, he also had to deal with a problem 1,800 miles away!
+Not only was he having to endure a crummy day out here on the Camino, but he also had to deal with a problem 1,800 miles away.

 Up ahead of me, two more pilgrims splashed through the puddles.
 Their lumbering pace seemed even slower than mine.
-So my new goal was to catch up and pass them, and then see if I could pick up my pace a bit as the Camino transitioned from an urban sidewalk to a dedicated walking path beside the rural highway.
+My immediate goal became catching up and passing them, and then seeing if I could pick up my pace a bit as the Camino transitioned from an urban sidewalk to a dedicated walking path beside the rural highway.

-Around noon, the rain slowly dwindled down to a stop.
+Around noon, the rain slowly dwindled to a stop.
 “Yesssss!”
-I cheered to myself as closed up my umbrella and shook the excess water off the arms of rain-soaked jacket.
+I cheered to myself as I closed up my umbrella and shook the excess water off the arms of my rain-soaked jacket.

 But the rain was soon replaced with a strong wind.
 And while I preferred this element to the rain, my mind started to spiral and catastrophize.
-Did my immediatele future potentially contain both – rain and heavy wind??
+Does my future contain both rain and heavy wind??
+Is that what’s coming next?

 I guess I’d have to deal with that problem when (and if) it came.
 For now, I was just happy to put my umbrella away for a little bit as I headed further into the cow-filled countryside.

-The absence of rain did something to enhance my mood and pace, because it seemed to take no time at all before I was dropping down into the town of Santanilla del Mar.
+The absence of rain did something to enhance my mood and pace.
+It took no time before I was dropping down into the town of Santanilla del Mar.

 I had no real idea what to expect on my way into this town, as I’d done absolutely no research on it.
 I just knew that nearly all the pilgrims I talked to at the albergue planned to stop here this evening.

-As I slowly entered the older part of the town, I could see exactly why this was such a popular stopping spot.
+As I slowly entered the older part of the town, I could see exactly why this was such a popular place.
 Santanilla Del Mar’s city center was wonderfully preserved with cobblestone roads and beautifully maintained historical buildings.

-I was happy to just take it all in and absorb my surroundings as I wandered down the narrow streets.
-The splendor of the town was enough to completely turn my mood around.
+I was happy to take it all in and absorb my surroundings as I wandered down the narrow streets.
+The splendor of the town was enough to turn my mood around completely.
 It was just the most delightful experience.

 And then, in a weird twist of fate, I ran into some more familiar faces.
-The two American ladies (from Hawaii and Oregon) who I’d met at lunch two days ago where walking directly toward me down the cobblestone streets!
+The two American ladies (from Hawaii and Oregon) whom I’d met at lunch two days ago were walking directly toward me down the cobblestone streets!

 Holy cow!
 What were the chances we’d run into each other again?

-The three of us stopped to cheerily greet each other, and they seemed utterly amazed that I’d spent the last few days walking all the way here.
-I suspect they don’t know a ton of thru-hikers, otherwise they would have realized what I’d done wasn’t anything special.
+The three of us stopped to greet each other cheerily, and they seemed utterly amazed that I’d spent the last few days walking all the way here.
+I suspect they don’t know many thru-hikers; otherwise, they’d have realized what I’d done wasn’t anything special.

 They unabashedly admitted to me that they had zero intention of walking the Camino in this foul weather.
-They’d walked a few kilometer between Guemes to Somo during our sunny afternoon yesterday.
-But then they hopped on a bus the rest of the way so they could spend two nights in a luxury hotel, and explore every nook and cranny of Santanilla Del Mar.
+They’d walked a few kilometers between Guemes and Somo during our sunny afternoon yesterday.
+Then they hopped on a bus the rest of the way so they could spend two nights in a luxury hotel, and explore every nook and cranny of Santanilla Del Mar.

 It sounded like a lovely vacation!
-Maybe I should be doing that instead of hiking every day!
-I could just scrap the rest of this Camino and spend my remaining 18 days in northern Spain on vacation, drinking lots of wine, sightseeing, and relaxing!
+Maybe I could do that instead of hiking every day!
+I could scrap the rest of this Camino and spend my remaining 18 days in northern Spain on vacation, drinking lots of wine, sightseeing, and relaxing!

 THE FINAL LEG

-As I pondered my choices on the way out of Santanilla del Mar, I stopped to eat a picnic lunch on some stone steps before continuing to my third, and final, leg of the day.
+I stopped to eat a picnic lunch on some stone steps as I left Santanilla del Mar.
+And then, it was time to begin walking my third, and final, leg of the day.

-My plan of breaking the day down into three 10-kilometer sections seemed to be working out for me — especially now that the rain seemed to be on hold.
-I had a renewed spring in my step after going through Santanilla Del Mar, and much to my surprise, blue skies and sunshine were even emerging during the day’s early afternoon hours.
+My plan of breaking the day down into three 10-kilometer sections seemed to be working out for me — especially now that the rain was on hold.
+I had a renewed spring in my step after visiting Santanilla Del Mar, and much to my surprise, blue skies and sunshine were even emerging during the early afternoon hours of the day.

 In fact, by the time I crested the grand hill where the massive Iglesia Parroquial de San Pedro sat, I was sweating and completely ready to strip off my rain gear for the day.

-I could see the ocean from the church, and just beyond the church sat a sign telling me it’s only 530 more kilometers to Santiago!
+I could see the ocean from the church.
+And just beyond this church, a sign informed me it’s only 530 more kilometers to Santiago!

 Finally, around 3:30 pm, I crested the final hill of the day and could see the spire of several elaborate churches in the distance.
-That must be Cobreces, I told myself.
-I’d read about the town’s unique parochial architecture in my guidebook, thus knew I needed to take few moments to stop to see the three churches here.
+That must be Cobreces.
+I’d briefly read about the town’s unique parochial architecture in my guidebook, so I knew I needed to take a few moments to stop to see the three churches in this town.

 The first church of the two large churches I encountered was a deep brick red color and had scaffolding around one of its towers.
 But otherwise, it was simply stunning against the now-bright blue sky.

-As I passed the ermita, I spotted a small soda dispensing machine standing in a nearby parking lot and I suddenly realized how thirsty I’ was’d become.
+I spotted a small soda dispensing machine in a nearby parking lot, and I suddenly realized how thirsty I’d become.
 I dug through my wallet for some Euros to treat myself to a Coke to celebrate that I’d made it.
 I still had another kilometer to go, but I’d endured another hard day on the Camino without quitting.

 It had been a long, long day and I was treating myself to another private hotel room where I could shower and sleep with a touch of privacy.
 And once I was all cleaned up and had my wet clothes hanging to dry in the wind and sunshine, it was time to make a visit to the beach to celebrate my success.

 As I dipped my feet into the sea water, it was so much warmer than I expected this time of year.
-I guess I can now see why the north coast of Spain is so attractive to all the surfers.
-It wasn’t tropical temperatures, but the sea water was far more comfortable that I would have ever expected for Europe.
+I suppose I can now understand why the north coast of Spain is so appealing to surfers.
+It wasn’t tropical temperatures, but the sea water was far more comfortable than I would have ever expected for Europe.

 Today was just a horrible day, he told me.
 First he had to deal with the call from Italy about some major plumbing issue in his new apartment.
 Then, the rain just about broke his morale.
 And he spent 12 full hours walking today, and just barely limped into Cobreces due to some foot and shoe problems.
 It was just so much to deal with.

 I could so empathize with his funk.
-Today was an incredibly mentally challenging day for me too.
-And it was the first time I’d very seriously considered quitting the Camino.
+Today was an incredibly mentally challenging day for me as well.
+It was the first time I’d very seriously considered quitting the Camino.

 But you can’t ever let yourself quit on a bad day, right??
-You had to just sleep on it.
+You had to push through to the other side.
 Tomorrow would bring something new.